ZakharA/NativeAnimals/README.md

 ## Project description
 A Java EE application allows users to browse and search for native animals of different countries.
-Using JASS, EJBs, Beans, Beans validation, JPA.
+Written using JASS, EJBs, Beans, Beans validation, JPA.

 Main features:
  * Registration